another-rust-load-balancer/another-rust-load-balancer/docs/health_checks.md

 - **Slow** servers are only used for client requests when no healthy servers are available.
 - **Unresponsive** servers are not used.

+## Identifying unhealthy servers:

+On a defined time interval ARLB sends http requests to all backend servers.

+- Servers are declared **unresponsive** if the request results in a timeout or the status code is not in the success class of status codes (200 - 299).
+- Servers are declared **slow** if the response takes longer than a given threshold.

-Once unresponsive servers pass another Healthcheck they become available again for handling client requests.
+Once unresponsive servers pass another health check they become available again for handling client requests.

+## Defining parameteres in TOML

 Custom values in the configuration TOML file can be used to alter the behaviour of the health checks.
+This usage of this is optional.

-- `path` sets the uri of the server to check.
-The default value is `/`
+- `path` sets the path component of the request address.
+The default value is `/`.
-- `slow_threshold` sets the response time above which a server is categorized as slow.
-The default value is `300`
+- `slow_threshold` sets the response time (in ms) above which a server is categorized as slow.
+The default value is `300` ms.
-- `timeout` Specifies the time after which the health check is aborted and the server declared unresponsive.
-The default value is `500`
+- `timeout` Specifies the time (in ms) after which the health check is aborted and the server declared unresponsive.
+The default value is `500` ms.

-Examples:
+### Examples:

 ```
 [backend_pools.health_config]